 The "10% shareholding and voting rights" requirement must be met for the entire year of assessment for which a qualifying company wants to make an election to be a headquarter company.
 That is, the requirement must be met on each and every day of the year of assessment.
 The shareholding can change within a year of assessment provided that at all times every holder met the "10% shareholding and voting rights" requirement.
-The only exception is for the year of assessment during which the potential headquarter company commences trading.
-In that year the company does not need to comply with this requirement for any period before the company commenced the carrying on of a trade.
-See Interpretation Note No. 51 (Issue 3) dated 22 July 2014 "Pre-Trade Expenditure and Losses" for a discussion of the words "carrying on of a trade".
-Each case must be assessed on its merits when determining when a company commences the carrying on of a trade.
+The only exception to taking each and every day into account, as provided for in the proviso to section 9I(2)(a), is for the year of assessment during which the potential headquarter company commences trading.
+In that year, any period before the company commenced the carrying on of a trade is disregarded.8 See Interpretation Note 51 "Pre-Trade Expenditure and Losses" for a discussion of the words "carrying on of a trade".
+Each case must be assessed on its merits in determining when a company commences the carrying on of a trade.

-ABC Trust and Individual A each hold 40% of the equity shares and voting rights in Company A. Companies B, C, D and E, that are not companies forming part of the same group of companies, each hold 5% of the equity shares and voting rights in Company A.
+ABC Trust and Individual A each hold 40% of the equity shares and voting rights in Company A. Companies B, C, D and E, which are not companies forming part of the same group of companies, each hold 5% of the equity shares and voting rights in Company A.

-&lt;sup>6 Depending on the facts profits are not an essential requirement of a dividend.
+6 Depending on the facts profits are not an essential requirement of a dividend.

-&lt;sup>7 The term "contributed tax capital" is defined in section 1(1).
+7 The term "contributed tax capital" is defined in section 1(1).

-&lt;sup>8 The proviso to section 9I(2)(a) applies to years of assessment commencing on or after 1 January 2013.
+8 The proviso to section 9I(2)(a) applies to years of assessment commencing on or after 1 January 2013.

-Company A cannot elect to be a headquarter company because each of its holders of shares does not hold 10% or more of the equity shares and voting rights.
-Companies B, C, D and E each only hold 5% of the equity shares and voting rights in Company A. Companies B, C, D and E are not part of the same group of companies and accordingly their holdings are considered separately.
+Company A cannot elect to be a headquarter company because each of its holders of shares does not hold 10% or more of its equity shares and voting rights.
+Companies B, C, D and E each hold only 5% of the equity shares and voting rights in Company A. Since Companies B, C, D and E are not part of the same group of companies, their holdings are considered separately.

-Company A has not met the "10% shareholding and voting rights" requirement under section 9I(2)(a) and is disqualified from being a headquarter company for that year.
+Company A has not met the "10% shareholding and voting rights" requirement under section 9I(2)(a) and is disqualified from being a headquarter company for the relevant year of assessment.